Nonlinear Model Order Reduction of Dynamical Systems in Process Engineering: Review and Comparison

 The advantage of non-intrusive over intrusive reduction methods is that non-intrusive strategies combine MOR and hyperreduction.
 The weakness of non-intrusive methods is that they can be prone to overfitting if not carefully regularized.
 One possible structural regularization strategy is to restrict the latent dynamics to a linear or bilinear form.
 In particular, applied Koopman theory combines MFL and linearization into a KW structure, which enables reliable ROMs of the moderately nonlinear systems.

 POD-Res and COMP may be considered as data-driven and heuristic variants of SPT, respectively.
 However, COMP retains most of the model sparsity, whereas POD-Res ROMs are generally dense and can therefore be more challenging to solve.
 Here, both POD-Res and COMP were numerically the most delicate to handle.
-Specifically, large-scale implicit nonlinear systems of equations and non-phyiscal IR made these models difficult to converge.
+Specifically, large-scale implicit nonlinear systems of equations and non-physical {inverse response} made these models difficult to converge.

 In terms of reduction effort, the (non-intrusive) KW and MFL-ANN strategies involved the most extensive offline computations.
-Achieving highly accurate models may require multiple trainings and extensive hyperparameter tuning, which introduces delays into the model reduction procedure.
+Achieving {sufficiently} accurate models may require multiple trainings and extensive hyperparameter tuning, which introduces delays into the model reduction procedure.
 Furthermore, non-intrusive methods are most sensible to the training data in our experience.
 In particular, a balanced amount of transient and stationary data is essential for the successful generation of ROMs that enable precise long-term forecasts.

 The model reduction efforts in intrusive reduction methods (including tailored methods) demand a great share of model building and reformulation (debugging, robustification).
-On the other hand, the ML problems used within intrusive methods, e.g., AEN training, are typically less computationally demanding than in non-intrusive approaches.
-In our experience, intrusive data-driven methods are slightly more tolerant to a poorly designed data set, e.g., too few steady-state data.
+On the other hand, the {training} problems used within intrusive methods, {\eg}, AEN training, are typically less computationally demanding than in non-intrusive approaches.
+In our experience, intrusive data-driven methods are slightly more tolerant to a poorly designed data set {(\eg}, too few steady-state data{) than non-intrusive methods}.
 For intrusive methods, further efforts have to be expected in terms of hyperreduction, often necessary to obtain a real-time capable ROM.